We are a marine surveying business settled in Saint Martin, French West Indies, since 2005.

 Marigot area (French Side)

-• Marina Fort Louisoutside the lagoon, on the Caribbean side, it’s a beautiful spot – you don’t have to go through a lifting bridge to go out at sea – but sadly not open for business yet, as hurricane Irma damages are not yet all repaired (6 years later, welcome to Caribbean).
+• Marina Fort Louisoutside the lagoon, on the Caribbean side, it’s a beautiful spot – you don’t have to go through a lifting bridge to go out at sea – recently refitted from hurricane Irma damages in 2017.

 Port Lonvilliers, Anse Marcel (French Side)